Flash-CSS/pascal.css/Pascal.md

 readln;
 end.
 Step-by-step instruction for writing Pascal
-  کود بای اسید . سی اس اس
+Code by Flash.css
 ___________________________

 How to write Master's nonsense.